 CSPM only covers one aspect of cloud security risk.
 There is a large aspect of cloud security that can’t be captured by simple API calls to the cloud provider’s API.
 CSPM needs to be linked to a robust cloud-aware application security program.
 CSPM can detect a security group that exposes RDP to the world.
 It can’t easily detect the segmentation and routing configurations of a thousand or more VPCs created over several years by dozens of different cloud teams.
 CSPM doesn’t build a detection strategy for compromised applications and account credentials.

 Nor can CSPM help with the problem of “shift-left”.
 CSPM lives at the right end of the spectrum.
 On paper, detecting cloud security misconfigurations in IaC is easy.
 The reality is, in a large organization, it’s nearly impossible.
 First off, not all teams even use CI/CD and IaC.
 Sometimes ClickOps is the right business decision.

 The second problem is that IaC and CI/CD aren’t standardized.
 “Tell a developer to close a security group and they will.
 Tell a developer to change their CI/CD or IaC to prevent a security group ever getting opened, and you’ve made an enemy for life”.
-For security to engage in the religious wars between CloudFormation, Terraform, CDK, and Pulumi wasn’t an option with a small team and no overarching enterprise engineering mindset.
+For security to engage in the religious wars between CloudFormation, Terraform, CDK, and Pulumi wasn’t an option when I had only a small team and the enterprise had no overarching enterprise engineering mindset.

 My greatest regret was that after getting CSPM into a risk-based approach and identifying how to make owners accountable, I could never move beyond that.
 The sheer number of CSPM findings made helping teams close issues, troubleshooting the CSPM tool, or coming up with better ways to present the data a full-time job for myself and my respective teams.
 The goal stopped being to make cloud security better and became “make this leader’s metrics look better”.